dernasherbrezon/sx127x/README.md

 ## Integration tests

 Integration tests can verify communication between real devices in different modes.
 Tests require two LoRa boards connected to the same host.
 It is possible to test on any other boards by overriding pin mappings in ```test/test_app/main.c```.
-By default tests require:
+By default tests assume transmitter and receiver is TTGO lora32.

- * Receiver is Heltec lora32 v2
- * Transmitter is TTGO lora32

 Before running tests from ESP-IDF make sure [pytest is installed](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/contribute/esp-idf-tests-with-pytest.html).